mattermost/docs/source/install/desktop.rst

 Mattermost desktop applications are available for Windows, Mac, and Linux operating systems.
 They support all the features of the web experience, plus:

- - Connect to multiple Mattermost servers from a single interface, and switch with shortcut keys
+ - Connect to multiple Mattermost servers from a single interface, and switch with shortcut keys.
- - Auto-start Mattermost when a user logs into their machine
+ - Auto-start Mattermost when a user logs into their machine.
- - (Windows) Add Mattermost to Start menu, Taskbar, and System Tray
+ - (Windows) Add Mattermost to Start menu, Taskbar, and System Tray.
- - (Windows/Mac) Deep link to the desktop app via mattermost:// protocol if app is already installed
+ - (Windows/Mac) Deep link to the desktop app via ``mattermost://`` protocol if app is already installed.
- - (Mac) Add Mattermost to the Dock
+ - (Mac) Add Mattermost to the Dock.
- - (Linux) ``Desktop Entry`` for the application to more easily `integrate into a desktop environment <https://wiki.archlinux.org/index.php/Desktop_entries>`__
+ - (Linux) ``Desktop Entry`` for the application to more easily `integrate into a desktop environment <https://wiki.archlinux.org/index.php/Desktop_entries>`__.

 Below is a list of additional resources: